-RE 103 Introduction to Religion (GE)
+RE 103 (GE) Introduction to Religion

-A look at the different ways in which contemporary humanity views, studies, and evaluates the phenomenon of religion.
-Includes some consideration of the psychology and sociology of religion, religion and art, religion and ethics, the nature of religious thought, and whether religious affirmations (whether Christian or non-Christian) can bear up under the philosophical criticism.
+A look at the different ways in which contemporary humanity views, studies and evaluates religion, giving special emphasis to the global nature of the human experience in religion.
+Approaches religion from the perspective of academic inquiry, considering art, language, ethics, ritual, and myth.
 3:0:3

-RE 109 World Religions (MGE)
+RE 109 (MGE) World Religions